Choosing a school? You’ve got options.

 K-12 students in Ventura, San Bernardino, Kern, and Orange counties can also consider IQ Academy-Los Angeles.
 While much of the learning is facilitated by technology, this learning program offers in-person field trips and meet-ups as well.
 Students in grades 9-12 needing additional academic support to overcome obstacles may wish to consider Insight Schools of California.

-Additionally, some districts have created their own online schools, like Davis School for Independent Study and Vista Virtual Academy.
+Additionally, some districts have created their own online schools, like Davis School for Independent Study, Elk Grove Unified School District’s Virtual Academy, and Vista Virtual Academy.
 Students in the district or who have received an interdistrict transfer can apply.
 Los Angeles Unified School District’s Virtual Academy served nearly 18,000 students during the 2021-2022 school year.
 In response to the appetite for online options, the district created six new theme-based online schools for the 2022-2023 school year.
 Each online program has a unique focus, such as computer science or leadership and public service.

 When considering your options, you may also want to keep in mind that the University of California’s Scout Program allows highschoolers to take part-time online courses and earn credit for a fee.
 To read more about online learning in California, check out the Digital Learning Collaborative’s state profile and California Parents for Public Virtual Education.

 You can also choose homeschooling, the process of parents educating students at home.
-In California, the state requires notice of your intent to homeschool between October 1 – October 15 of each year if you are homeschooling as a home-based private school.
+In California, 2.7% of all K-12 students are homeschooled.
+The state requires notice of your intent to homeschool between October 1 – October 15 of each year if you are homeschooling as a home-based private school.
 It is recommended that you formally withdraw from your current school so that your student is not marked truant.